Hong Kong Poised to Expand Law Regulating Single-Use Plastic Bags

-Hong Kong Looking to Build on Success of Fee
+Hong Kong Looking to Build on the Success of Fee

-In July of 2009 the Environmental Levy Scheme on Plastic Shopping Bags was passed in Hong Kong.
-This law prohibited large and chain supermarkets, convenience stores, personal health and beauty stores and supermarkets inside department stores from handing out free plastic shopping bags – disposable plastic bags can only be distributed for a fee.
+In July 2009, the Environmental Levy Scheme on Plastic Shopping Bags was passed in Hong Kong.
+This law prohibited large and chain supermarkets, convenience stores, personal health and beauty stores, and supermarkets inside department stores from handing out free plastic shopping bags – disposable plastic bags can only be distributed for a fee.
 All of the money raised from the fee is collected by the government.
 The law was spurred by the abundance of plastic bag litter that was seemingly everywhere.
-More than three years later this measure has been credited with greatly reducing the amount of single use plastic bags, and the resulting litter, throughout Hong Kong.
+More than three years later this measure has been credited with greatly reducing the amount of single-use plastic bags, and the resulting litter, throughout Hong Kong.